ensst6/Udacity_DSND_Project4/README.md

 Tuning improves on the naive XGBoost model, but it's still not as good as logistic regression.
 And that fit completes in seconds.

 ## Final Results
 The final test is to read in Starbucks' test data file, predict which customers should receive a promotion, and score the final model based on IRR and NIR.
 The test data are in `Test.csv`.
 The format of the test file is identical to that of the training file.
 All that had to be done was to make the four key dummy variables, put them in an X array, and run the test.
-The notebook comes with a pre-coded scoring script `test_results.py`, which also gives back the best value Starbucks got (tho not how they got it).
+The notebook comes with a pre-coded scoring script `test_results.py`, which also gives back the best value Starbucks got (though not how they got it).
 Drum roll...
 ```
 Nice job!
 See how well your strategy worked on our test data below!